peterSimonson/CS6820HW2/README.md

-# Peter Simonson CS6820 Homework 2
+# Peter Simonson CS6820 Final Homework

 This is a C++ Cmake project